TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 20/Numbers 20.25.md

 ---

-Take Aaron and Eleazar his son, and bring them up unto mount Hor;
+Take Aaron and Eleazar his son, and bring them up to Mount Hor;